variousauthors/the-valley/NEXTSTEPS.md

 - [x] add more places where the inner maze surfaces
   - funnels into into sub-overworld hidden underworld entrances
   - or, temporarily surface e.g. a plateaux with another cave
+- [] connect up all the sub-underworld stairs
-- [] add more sub-underworlds connecting various parts of the inner maze
+- [] add more sub-underworld stairs connecting various parts of the inner maze
      - like, _real_ shortcuts.
 You know?
      - stairs in the top-left corner that lead to the bottom right corner.
        That kind of thing.
 Or maybe some "fast travel" hubs, you know?